alessandro-bugatti/vsgl2/lessons/0031_mandelbrot_colors/readme.md

 # Mandelbrot set with colors
-This example extends the one about Mandelbrot set adding colors to the image, obtaining the following result
+This example extends the one about the Mandelbrot set adding colors to the image, obtaining the following result

 ![Mandelbrot set colored](./images/screen.png)